cedoor/brexit-lang/README.md

 terraform init
 terraform apply
 ```
-Again, when the last command finishes running you must update the `EC2_HOSTS` variable in your local `.env` file.
-The DNS of your hosts are in [istances](https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#Instances:sort=instanceId) section.
+Again, when `terraform apply` command execution ends and prints the cluster instance information, you must update the `EC2_HOSTS` variable in your local `.env` file with the DNS of the cluster [istances](https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#Instances:sort=instanceId) created.
 The first one must be the master.

 Now you can go on.
 ```bash